DavisAndn/Expense-Manager/README.md

-# Ruby on Rails - Finacial Tracker Application
+# Ruby on Rails - Expense Manager
-> This project is the capstone project for ruby on rails path at microverse coding school.
-> It's an implementation of an app that tracks personal financial transactions.

 ## Built With